Skip to content

 White teas produced along the Himalayan mountain range have a brighter profile than teas produced in other regions due to cleaner air and ample sunshine.
 The flavor profile is on par with green tea, with notes of fruitiness and sweetness.

-Some Nepal teas have gained recognition in the tea world, including Jun Chiyabari White tea, which has a delicate and refreshing flavor with a light floral aroma, and Kanchanjangha White tea, which has a subtle sweetness, a floral aroma, and a hint of grassy notes.
+Some Nepal teas have gained recognition in the tea world, including Jun Chiyabari, which has a delicate and refreshing flavor with a light floral aroma, and Kanchanjangha, which has a subtle sweetness, a floral aroma, and a hint of grassy notes.

 Caffeine

-If you want lower caffeine levels, stick to white teas from India, except for Assam white tea, which has nearly double the caffeine (but still lower than green tea!).
+If you want lower caffeine levels, stick to teas from India, except for Assam, which has nearly double the caffeine (but still lower than green tea!).
 The only white tea grade with as much caffeine is Gong Mei.
 Most other teas will fall between Gong Mei grade and Indian white teas.

 Also, it's important to remember that caffeine content can vary based on brewing time, water temperature, and tea quality.